Odisha govt selects TCS to build AI-powered integrated financial management system | Technology

 Girish Ramachandran, President - Growth Markets and Public Services at TCS, said that with real-time financial visibility, enhanced precision, and a future-ready architecture, this platform will empower Odisha to deliver more effective public services.

-Tej Paul Bhatla, Vice-President - Public Services at TCS, said: ''This new system unifies budgeting, payments, receipts, and accounts into a single source of truth.
+Tej Paul Bhatla, Senior Vice President and Head Government Business, India at TCS, said: ''This new system unifies budgeting, payments, receipts, and accounts into a single source of truth.
 With AI-assisted insights and intuitive workflows, IFMS 3.0 will allow officials to monitor programmes in real time, accelerate reporting, and make confident, data-driven decisions.''

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)